 So I was curious.
 How does this 500 calorie, 29 gram of fat, sodium-packed “plant burger” compare to just ordering say, a Teen burger?

 Well, let’s compare!
-Here are the nutrition facts for a plain old Teen burger.
+Here are the nutrition facts for a plain old Teen burger from the A&W Website:

 … am I reading this right?
 500 calories, with LESS fat and LESS sodium than the Beyond Meat Burger?